Buckingham & District U3A – Welcome!

 We hold open meetings at 14.30 usually on the fourth Wednesday of the month in January, February, March, April, May, June, September and October in the Buckingham Community Centre, Cornwall’s Meadow in Buckingham when we have a professional speaker.
 At these meetings, there is an opportunity for members to investigate the wide variety of outings, visits and study groups on offer.

 N.B.
-The July and December meetings usually take the form of socials with in-house entertainment and our Annual General Meeting takes place at the November meeting.
+The July and December meetings usually take the form of socials with in-house entertainment, and our Annual General Meeting takes place at the November meeting.

 Buckingham U3A Activity Groups

 A major feature of The Buckingham & District U3A is the large number of study and interest groups on offer.
 Many of these are free of charge although, where a rented venue is used, a small contribution towards the cost may be requested.
-Most groups meet once or twice a month, either in their own homes or at a public venue.
+Most groups meet once or twice a month, although some are weekly, either in their own homes or at a public venue.
 There is no limit to the number of groups that a member may join, once they have paid their Annual subscription fee.

 We pride ourselves on being a friendly organisation.
 Every new joiner, whether they be recently retired or a new arrival to the town, is invited to attend our coffee mornings which are held three or four times a year, when we welcome them and outline the various activities on offer.
 Activities are listed under the Groups heading.